-Sudan military and opposition move closer in transition talks
+Sudan protesters pile pressure on military as deal appears closer

 Sudan’s ruling military council did not immediately confirm the details of the agreements.

+Later on Thursday, hundreds of thousands of protesters marched in neighborhoods across Khartoum, according to a Reuters witness, chanting “the people demand the fall of the regime”.

-Sporadic bouts of violence have delayed negotiations in the past, and the Sudanese Professionals Association, the main protest group and a leading voice in the FFC, called for mass demonstrations on Thursday in response to this week’s killings.
+The Sudanese Professionals Association, the main protest group and a leading voice in the FFC, had called for a million-person march for “fair punishment”, calling for those responsible for this week’s killings to be brought to justice.

-A senior Sudanese army commander said a security force assigned to guard a bank was responsible for killing children protesting in El-Obeid, southwest of Khartoum, on Monday, the official SUNA news agency reported on Thursday.
+A senior Sudanese army commander said a security force assigned to guard a bank was responsible for killing children protesting in El-Obeid on Monday, the official SUNA news agency reported on Thursday.
 The bank guards were a government security force.

-The FFC on Thursday called on the authorities to hold the perpetrators accountable and accused military and paramilitary forces of firing on the high school pupils.
+The FFC on Thursday called on the authorities to hold the perpetrators accountable and accused military and paramilitary forces of firing on the high school pupils as they protested over bread and fuel shortages.

 Opposition groups have also accused the main paramilitary group, the Rapid Support Forces, of killing scores of protesters since Bashir was ousted and the RSF’s role remains a point of contention.

-The FFC said on Thursday that the RSF should be merged into the armed forces, a proposal opposed by the Transitional Military Council, said Satea al-Hajj, a civilian negotiator with the military council.
+The FFC said on Thursday that the RSF should be merged into the armed forces, a proposal opposed by the Transitional Military Council, said al-Hajj.

-Reporting by Khalid Abdelaziz in Khartoum and Ahmed Tolba in Cairo; Writing by Mahmoud Mourad and Nadine Awadalla; Editing by Giles Elgood, Andrew Cawthorne and Andrew Heavens
+Reporting by Khalid Abdelaziz in Khartoum and Ahmed Tolba in Cairo; Writing by Mahmoud Mourad, Nadine Awadalla and Nafisa Eltahir; Editing by Giles Elgood, Andrew Cawthorne and Andrew Heavens